Sara R Farris

 Academic qualifications

-• PhD in Sociology, University of Rome "La Sapienza" 2007
+• PhD in Methodology of the Social Sciences, University of Rome "La Sapienza" 2007

 Sara Farris currently teaches the following UG and MA courses: Central Issues in Sociological Analysis; Social Change and Political Action; Migration, Gender and Social Reproduction; Thinking Sociologically and Culture, Media and Sexuality.